 Ahead, we’ll talk in more detail about why hot coffee isn’t allowed after a root canal as well as which other foods and beverages you should avoid.
 We’ll also discuss when you can finally drink a steaming cup of coffee again, so make sure you keep reading!

 The Truth about Whether You Can Drink Coffee After a Root Canal

 Let’s make it clear: root canals and hot coffee don’t mix.
 Here’s why.

 You Can’t Feel Your Mouth After a Root Canal

 It’s for that reason that hot beverages and foods are not recommended.
 You can easily burn yourself without being able to use your mouth to perceive how much coffee you’re drinking.
-You just had a root canal and your mouth can be quite sore.
-You don’t want to add to the pain with facial burns, some of which can be serious!
+Your mouth can be quite sore.
+Don’t want to add to the pain with facial burns, some of which can be serious!

 Iced coffee or even lukewarm coffee pose far less of a burn threat, so those drinks are allowable after your root canal.
 However, if you’re sensitive to sugar, then an iced caffeinated beverage could irritate your mouth.
 Also, avoid chewing the ice in your iced coffee, as it’s too hard on your teeth right now.

 Here’s another reason you shouldn’t drink hot coffee after a root canal: the beverage might interrupt the healing process.